govhealth/PostpartumTOC/input/pagecontent/glossary.md

               <tr>
          <td>Discharge Summary Note</td>
          <td>
             Narrative summary of a patient’s admission and course in a hospital or post-acute care setting. <br><br>Usage note: Must contain admission and discharge dates and locations, discharge instructions, and reason(s) for hospitalization. <br><br>Examples include but are not limited to dermatology discharge summary, hematology discharge summary, and neurology discharge summary.
+[USCDI]
          </td>
       </tr>
               <tr>
          <td>History & Physical</td>
          <td>
             Summary of current and past conditions and observations used to inform an episode of care.
 Examples include but are not limited to admissions, surgeries, and other procedures.
+[USCDI]
          </td>
       </tr>
               <tr>